 If nursing home management cannot adequately explain the situation or will not respond to your concerns, you should take further action.
 The State of Kentucky provides multiple avenues for reporting suspected nursing home or elder abuse or neglect.

 You can also contact a knowledgeable attorney at Becker Law Office who handles nursing home neglect and abuse cases to discuss the situation at no cost.
-Our firm knows the authorities to contact on your behalf, and can take immediate steps to protect your loved one.
+Our firm knows the authorities to contact on your behalf and can take immediate steps to protect your loved one.

 As your loved one’s legal advocate, Becker Law Office can also seek compensation that you and your loved one may be due, including money to pay medical costs and for their pain and suffering.
 Don’t live with worry and suspicions about your loved one’s well-being.
 We can help.
 We represent nursing home abuse victims and their families in Kentucky, Indiana, Ohio, and Tennessee.
 Contact us today.